 This is the second in a four-part blog series that examines the IP due diligence process for tech startups and provides insight on due diligence as part of a company’s patent strategy.
-Read part one here.
+Read part one, part three and part four.

 The strength of a tech company’s IP portfolio can have a big impact on the company’s overall value and eventual success.
 That’s why the IP due diligence process is a critical and often necessary part of any merger, acquisition, licensing or funding deal with a tech company.

 Knowing what to expect in the due diligence process can help you and your legal team prepare for some the hurdles on the road to success.
 In this post, we’ll examine the different stages of the due diligence process.

 Though every due diligence investigation is unique, generally the process has three stages, from the perspective of the investor or other outside entity conducting the due diligence review:

 These three stages are always a bit fluid: Throughout the due diligence process, it may be necessary to revisit a previous stage.
 For example, you may want to reprioritize your objectives during the investigation.
 Or during the analysis of results, you may learn that further investigation is needed to address new concerns.

 At various points in the due diligence process, the tech company should be prepared to meet with representatives of the outside company and assist with the process as needed.
 Sometimes meetings are needed at the beginning of the process, to help inform priorities or to address higher priority objectives.
 Meetings may also be conducted later in the process, for example, to address questions or issues that were discovered during the investigation, to fill in missing information, etc.

 Now let’s take a closer look at the three parts of the due diligence process to understand how they work.